What Is the Best Cut of Steak? The Ultimate Top 10 List

 The Porterhouse steak gives you a two-for-one type of deal.
 It consists of two steaks wrapped into one convenient, delicious piece of meat.
 One side has a large filet mignon, while the other has a tasty New York strip.

 According to the experts at New Kitchen Life, a Porterhouse steak needs to be at least 1.25 inches thick to be classified as such.
-On the other hand, T-bone steaks is generally 3/4 - 1 inch thick.
+On the other hand, T-bone steaks are generally 3/4 - 1 inch thick.

 The two most popular ways of cooking porterhouse steaks are grilling and reverse searing.
 Grilling is simple: season the steak to your taste and sear it on high heat for 4-5 minutes per side.
 Then, set it off to the side on the grill to continue cooking with indirect heat until it reaches your preferred doneness.